Neena93/my-pwp/README.md

 - directory structure: move `/styles` inside public_html
 - delete index.php at the root (bootstrap challenge)
 - Think about using a google font for headings to add some style easily.

+## Milestone 3 Feedback

+ Great work on Milestone 3.
+Your site is clean and looks like it was created by a professional with years of web design experince.
+Everything is laid out in the correct way and looks good at any break point.
+The mailer also works and the recaptcha is not shooting off the page. that being said you do have one small thing keeping you from a Tier IV a horizontal scroll bar.
+Horizontal scroll bars normally are a sign of slight contianer issues.
+In this case Im pretty sure your issue is related is being caused by the footer.
+If you need help fixing the issue feel free to contact me or Rochelle.

+ ### Grade Tier III

+ ### Final Grade

+ Milestone 1 - 20%: Tier III 30(0.2) = 8
+Milestone 2a - 20%: Tier II 20(0.2) = 8
+Milestone 2b - 10%: Tier III 30(0.1) = 4
+Milestone 3 - 50%: Tier III 30(0.5) = 20
+Final 28/40 or about a B